intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/inverter POST example.md

 ### Equipment status

-The `status` attribute in the request message should contain a hex-encoding of the following bitmaped status fields.
+The `status` attribute in the request message should contain a hex-encoding of the following bitmapped status fields.

 - bit '0' corresponds to the least significant bit (the right-most bit).